 According to the American Marketing Association, a brand is a “name, term, design, symbol, or any other feature that identifies one seller’s product distinct from those of other sellers”.

-So from the way and where of how your product displayed, or your service is communicated to the public, to how you answer your phone or sign your emails, your brand development is defined by both the big and the small.
+So from the way-and-where of how your product or service is displayed to the public, or how you answer your phone or sign your emails, your brand development is defined by both the big and the small.
 Your brand is the sum total of all your moving parts.